peterhurford/git-it-on.zsh/README.md

 * `giti ctrlp <branch>` -- opens the github file finder for your desired branch

 ## Installation

+*Note:* This plugin is stable, but still in active development.
+I do not yet consider this plugin finished.

+*Note:* Due to the reliance on `open`, this plugin will work only for Macs.

 Assuming you have [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), you can simply write